holoviz-topics/examples/doc/developer_guide.rst

 3. Create the anaconda-project file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Copy anaconda-project_template.yml to your own project, then just
+Copy template/.projectignore and  template/anaconda-project.yml to your own project,
-replace NAME, DESC, MAINTAINERS and add the dependencies from step 2.
+then just replace NAME, DESC, MAINTAINERS and add the dependencies from step 2.

 In some cases you may have a notebook that relies on a development
 version of a package, or perhaps you wish to refer to a particular git